-3 UNITS This course treats the nature and purpose of theology and the doctrine of Scripture from a confessionally Reformed perspective.
-Particular attention is devoted to the proper object, cognitive principles, and ends of theology, the epistemological basis for doing theology, and the unity of theology.
+3 UNITS This course is an introduction to the nature and purpose of theology and the doctrine of Scripture from a confessional Reformed perspective.
+Particular attention is devoted to such topics as: the essence and attributes of Holy Scripture, as well as the proper object, cognitive principles, and ends of theology.
+AP501 as a pre/co-requisite is recommended.